How to Sell Cajon Drums

 Advertising Your Cajon Drums: Websites and Facebook

-15. Your website, social media page and videos should be carefully made and look good, they should look very good.
+19. Your website, social media page and videos should be carefully made and look good, they should look very good.
 They may be the first, and perhaps only information source a potential buyer has.
 Don't mix irrelevant personal posts with your cajon posts.
 Make separate business pages and channels and be very careful about what you put up.
-Name you channels and pages after your business, not your personal name.
+Name your channels and Facebook pages after your business, not your personal name.
+Search engines give errors for links to personal Facebook pages.
+Make sure your Facebook page for your cajon business is a business page.

-20. Join cajon forums and participate in a meaningful way by posting real content, not just blatant advertising.
+25. Join cajon forums and participate in a meaningful way by posting real content, not just blatant advertising.
 The most active forums on Facebook are: Cajon Forum, Play Cajon and Cajon Builders Group, in that order.
+Because these forums are unmoderated you may need to block repeat advertisers to maintain a level of enjoyment to your participation.

 Advertising Your Cajon Drums: Videos and Audio